neekiepeekie/Coding-challenge/README.md

 ![Alt text](screenshot2.png?raw=true "Title")

 The edit and delete functionality work in this manner:

+On clicking the edit button, this appears to edit/update the employee details:
 ![Alt text](screenshot3.png?raw=true "Title")

+On clicking the delete button, we are first asked for a confirmation after which it is deleted and a message it displayed with an updated employee list:
 ![Alt text](screenshot4.png?raw=true "Title")

 ![Alt text](screenshot5.png?raw=true "Title")